mckay-moulton/BigQuery/README.md

 # BigQuery
-Using BigQuery on GCP to export data to Collab, to perform basic data cleaning and exploration.
+This is a project where I use GCP's BigQuery to export data to Collab, and then perform basic data cleaning and exploration.